United States Botanic Garden

-The United States Botanic Garden (USBG) is a botanical garden on the grounds of the United States Capitol in Washington, D.C., near Garfield Circle.
+The United States Botanic Garden (USBG) is a botanical garden on the grounds of the United States Capitol in Washington, D.C., near the James A. Garfield Monument.

 The Botanic Garden is supervised by the Congress through the Architect of the Capitol, who is responsible for maintaining the grounds of the United States Capitol.
 The USBG is open every day of the year, including federal holidays.
-It is the oldest continually-operating botanic garden in the United States.
+The garden is the oldest continually-operating botanic garden in the United States.

 History

 The Columbian Institute for the Promotion of Arts and Sciences in Washington, DC first suggested the creation of the Botanic Garden in 1816.
 In 1820 it was given land by an act of Congress.
 The land was located west of the Capitol extending from First Street to Third Street between Pennsylvania and Maryland Avenues.
 The facility ceased to operate in 1837 when the society stopped holding meetings.
 However it was re-instituted in 1842 when the Wilkes expedition of the South Seas brought back a collection of plants.

 In 1838, Charles Wilkes set out on the United States Exploring Expedition commissioned by Congress to circumnavigate the globe and explore the Pacific Ocean.
 During this trip (the "Wilkes Expedition"), Wilkes collected live and dried specimens of plants and was one of the first to use wardian cases to maintain live plants on long voyages.
 Wilkes returned in 1842 with a massive collection of plants previously unknown in the United States.

 The dried specimens comprised the core of what is now the National Herbarium, an herbarium curated by the Smithsonian Institution's National Museum of Natural History.
 The live specimens and seeds came to be housed in the Old Patent Office greenhouse, and were cared for there until 1850.
 At that time, a botanic garden was built to house the collection in front of the Capitol, where the Capitol reflecting pool is now located.